danielhoward314/go-react-boilerplate/README.md

   </li>
 </ol>

-# Deployment
+# Manual Deployment & CI/CD

 ### Manual Docker Push

 Assumes Docker Hub as registry, though principles are the same for other registries.
-If you've logged into Docker hub from the command line, Docker Desktop should have generated a `~/.docker/config.json` file with base64 encoded credentials.
+If you've logged into Docker Hub from the command line, Docker Desktop should have generated a `~/.docker/config.json` file with base64 encoded credentials.
 If you run into Docker Hub auth issues, [this article can help](https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html).

 Edit the IMAGE_TAG var in the Makefile to point to your Docker Hub repo.